rocksdanister/floppybird/readme.md

 3. Added gameover animation.
 4. tweaked brick positioning and texture.
 5. Changed input key to spacebar.
+6. Game might be a bit too easy right now.
 Known Issue:

 1. game mode used to implement vsync currently, cant find the required extension in my intel hd driver for linux using glewInit.